nilpunch/massive-ecs/README.md

 <img align="right" width="180" height="180" src="https://github.com/user-attachments/assets/2a7bb2d3-75f1-43cd-8ac9-9ffb2edc0056" />

-`Massive` is a lightweight and easy-to-use library for game programming and more.
+`Massive` is a fast and simple library for game programming and more.
 Designed for use in games with deterministic prediction-rollback netcode.
 Based on sparse sets.
 Inspired by [EnTT](https://github.com/skypjack/entt).